Only $390 per week!

-To teach the future generation of the country to look after the nature through meaningful and joyful educational activities and “hands on” techniques.
+To teach the future generation of the country to look after nature through meaningful and joyful educational activities and “hands on” techniques.

 On Monday which would be the first day of your project, you will have your breakfast and prepare for the activities that you expect to do with the children.
-These preparations would include the numerous ways and activities through which you expect to educate the children on protecting the environment.
+These preparations would include numerous ways and activities through which you expect to educate the children on protecting the environment.
 After having lunch, you will then leave to the local school where you can commence the activities you have prepared for the day.
 Upon your arrival from the school after the activities, you can then share your experiences and feedback regarding the program with us.
 You would end your day by having a delicious dinner at the Center.

 From Tuesday to Friday, you will start your day with breakfast and then designing the activities to be carried out each day.
-Once you decide on the activities which you will have to carry out on the respective day, you can leave to the school after having lunch.
+Once you decide on the activities which you will have to carry out on a respective day, you can leave to the school after having lunch.
 At the school, you will engage with the enthusiastic kids in carrying out the activities you prepared.
 Once you complete the activities of the day, you can then return to the Center to relax.